open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 * Open plenary discussion (1 hour?) to discuss the goals for this meeting and the coming months / years.
-* Together plan the rest of the meeting:
+* Plan parallel work in sub-groups for Thursday
   * Identify topics for working groups
   * How much time to allocate for each?
   * Everyone puts their name to what they are most interested in.
-  * Schedule sessions (probably parallel) for Thursday and Friday
+  * We put a schedule that tries to mininize conflicts of interest.

-Dinner together at ???.
+Dinner together at ??? at restaurant ???

 ## Thursday

 Start: **9 am**

-* Split out into small working groups on sub-topics?
+**9 am - 12:30 pm** - Parallel work in sub-groups.

+Sub-groups:

+* TODO: list topics, rooms, times.
+(Link to notes.)

+**12:30 - 2 pm** - Lunch break

+**2 pm - 5 pm** - Parallel work in sub-groups

+Sub-groups:

+* TODO: list topics, rooms, times.
+(Link to notes.)

+**5 pm - 6 pm** - Plenary session

-* End of day: Summary from the sub-groups and discussion.
+* Summary reports from sub-groups
+* Discussion
+* Schedule sub-groups for Friday.

+Dinner together at ??? at restaurant ???

-## Friday morning
+## Friday

 Start: **9 am**

-* Further work in sub-groups.
+**9 am - 11 am**: Parallel work in sub-groups.

+Sub-groups:

+* TODO: list topics, rooms, times.
+(Link to notes.)

+**11 am - 12:30 pm**: plenary summmary session

+* Brief summary reports from sub-groups.
-* Before lunch: summary, identify action items: who does what after the meeting?
+* Identify action items: who does what after the meeting until when?
+* Schedule the date / time for the [post-meeting-telcon.md](https://github.com/open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/blob/master/notes/post-meeting-telcon.md).

+**12:30** - Lunch

 ## Participants